algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Technical.md

 ### GitHub Release Management

-GitHub releases will be the primary mechanism for managing and distributing Pac-Man releases.
+GitHub releases will be the primary mechanism for managing and distributing Pac-Man® releases.
 Each release on GitHub will include a packaged version of the game for easy download and execution within the DOSBox emulator.
 The release page will host release notes, known issues, and links to relevant resources for users.

-This deployment plan ensures a controlled and well-communicated release process, allowing for effective testing, user feedback, and continuous improvement of the Pac-Man game.
+This deployment plan ensures a controlled and well-communicated release process, allowing for effective testing, user feedback, and continuous improvement of the Pac-Man® game.

 ## Documentation